The Function of Binders

 - Water-Resistant Ingredients:

-- Wax Esters: Found in certain fish species, they help in making the food more water-resistant.
+- Wax Esters: Help in making the food more water-resistant.

 - Chitosan: Derived from the shells of crustaceans, it provides water resistance and has antimicrobial properties.